The editor, showman, collector, and restless architect of the Playboy world.

 Hugh Hefner later in life at the Playboy Mansion

-In 1992, Hefner purchased the crypt beside Marilyn Monroe, whose image helped launch Playboy's first issue.
-It was a final editorial gesture: the founder choosing to rest beside the star who had helped introduce his magazine to the world.
+Hefner died on September 27, 2017, at 91.
+Years earlier, he had purchased the crypt beside Marilyn Monroe, whose image helped launch Playboy's first issue.
+It was sentimental, symbolic, and unmistakably editorial: the founder choosing his final placement beside the star who helped introduce his magazine to the world.

 Hugh Hefner grave marker beside Marilyn Monroe